Minnowo/immy/README.md

 ## A Simple Image Viewer

-doko is a simple, keyboard focused image viewer for Linux.
+Immy is a simple, keyboard focused image viewer for Linux.
 Built using [Raylib](https://github.com/raysan5/raylib), it has a minimal and fast interface, and supports most common image formats.
-Doko can optionally call ImageMagick and FFmpeg to support many more image formats.
+Immy can optionally call ImageMagick and FFmpeg to support many more image formats.

 ### Configuration